poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 ![Collaborators](https://cchacin.github.io/public/images/dependency-injection-in-java/Collaborators.png)

-> The article was originally published at [cchacin.github.io](https://cchacin.github.io/2019/11/14/dependency-injection-in-java/)
+> The article was initially published at [cchacin.github.io](https://cchacin.github.io/2019/11/14/dependency-injection-in-java/)

-> **UPDATE:** Editorial changes were made to improve the readability, thanks to `Shefali Agarwal`
+> **UPDATE:** Editorial changes to improve the readability, thanks to `Shefali Agarwal`.
+> **UPDATE 2019-12-19:** Editorial changes to improve the readability.

 Java is an object-oriented language with some functional aspects included in its core.
-Like any other object-oriented language, classes and objects are the foundations of any functionality that we can write and use and the relationships between the classes/objects make it possible to extend and reuse functionality.
-However, the way that we choose to build those relationships determine how modular, decoupled and reusable our codebase is, not only in terms of our production code but also in our test suites.
+Like any other object-oriented language, classes and objects are the foundations of any functionality that we can write and use.
+The relationships between the classes/objects make it possible to extend and reuse functionality.
+However, the way that we choose to build those relationships determine how modular, decoupled, and reusable our codebase is, not only in terms of our production code but also in our test suites.

-In this article, we are going to describe the concept of Dependency Injection in Java and how it helps us have a more modular and decoupled codebase which makes our lives easier, even for testing, without the need of any sophisticated container or framework.
+In this article, we are going to describe the concept of Dependency Injection in Java and how it helps us have a more modular and decoupled codebase, which makes our lives easier, even for testing, without the need of any sophisticated container or framework.

-## What is a Dependency?
+## What is Dependency?

-When a class `ClassA` uses any method of another class `ClassB` we can say that `ClassB` is a dependency of `ClassA`.
+When a class `ClassA` uses any method of another class `ClassB`, we can say that `ClassB` is a dependency of `ClassA`.

 ![1](https://cchacin.github.io/public/images/dependency-injection-in-java/1.png)